bsutton/sounds/README.md

 1) Use `SoundPlayer.withUI()`
 This will display the OSs' audio player allowing the user to control playback.

-2) Use Flutter Sound's SoundPlayerUI widget which provide a HTML5 like audio player.
+2) Use Sounds's SoundPlayerUI widget which provide a HTML5 like audio player.

 3) Directly use `SoundPlayer.noUI()` to roll your own widget.
 You can start with the SoundPlayerUI code as an example of how to do this.

-The API is documented in detail at [pub.dev](https://pub.dev/documentation/flutter_sound/latest/)
+The API is documented in detail at [pub.dev](https://pub.dev/documentation/sounds/latest/)

 ## Play audio from an asset